 Hawaii has procedures to provide temporary relief in the aftermath of natural disasters or declared emergencies.
 The Department of Taxation may suspend garnishment orders or reduce collection activity for taxpayers directly impacted.
 However, individuals must contact the department to request relief since suspensions are not always automatic.

-Garnishment must respect the combined federal limits on disposable earnings when state and federal taxes are owed.
+When both state and federal taxes are owed, garnishment must respect the combined federal limits on disposable earnings.
 In some cases, priority questions may be directed to the court, which can determine which garnishment should be served first.
 Regardless of the source, employees remain subject to the overall cap on deductions under Title III of the Consumer Credit Protection Act.

 Self-employed and contract workers are not subject to traditional wage garnishment because they do not receive earnings through a standard payroll system.
 Instead, agencies may use alternative enforcement methods such as bank levies, asset seizures, or intercepting payments owed to independent contractors.
 Since no employer is involved, garnishment orders are directed to financial institutions or contracting entities rather than an employer.